← Reference Deep-Dives Reference Deep-Dive · 7 min read

 With the concept validated and positioning defined, testing shifts to the consumer-facing elements that translate the concept from an idea into a shelf-ready product.
 Packaging design, product naming, and visual identity all require consumer validation before finalization.

 Packaging testing evaluates whether the physical execution communicates the intended positioning.
 Present packaging concepts in realistic contexts.
-For CPG categories where shelf presence matters, show packaging alongside competitive products rather than in isolation.
+For CPG categories where shelf presence matters, show packaging alongside competitive products rather than in isolation — the iterative three-round process is covered in detail in packaging design testing for consumers.

 Stage Four: Pre-Launch Purchase Intent Confirmation